FarInHeight/Real-Time-Anomaly-Segmentation-for-Road-Scenes/README.md

 # Real-Time Anomaly Segmentation for Road Scenes
 This repository contains the code of the __Real-Time Anomaly Segmentation for Road Scenes__ project of the __Advanced Machine Learning__ course 23/24 - Politecnico di Torino

+This repository was built on the following repository base:  [erfnet_pytorch](https://github.com/Eromera/erfnet_pytorch). \
 A brief overview of the project is available at [s326619_s330509_project4.pdf](s326619_s330509_project4.pdf).

 ### Sample Results